Ammar-Taha/Manning-Book-Temp/README.md

 This project is licensed under the MIT License.
 For more information, see the [`LICENSE`](./LICENSE) file.

 ## Contact
-For questions or feedback, feel free to connect with me on [LinkedIn](https://www.linkedin.com/in/ammar-taha/).
+For questions or feedback, feel free to connect with me on <a href="https://www.linkedin.com/in/ammar-taha/" target="_blank">LinkedIn</a>.